 You’ve heard the saying ‘no pain, no gain,’ right?
 Well, it’s time to break out of that mindset and start thinking about what feels good both physically and mentally to be fit over 60.

 It can be hard to stick to an exercise routine if it feels like a chore.
 In fact, lack of motivation is one of the biggest barriers to exercise that older adults face.
 But studies show the importance of enjoyment when engaging in physical exercise — the more you enjoy it, the more likely you’ll do it.

-Maybe running outside in the fresh air makes you feel energized?
+Maybe some cardio exercises outside in the fresh air make you feel energized?
 Maybe a weight-lifting session at the gym keeps your mood elevated?
 Or do you prefer to engage in some light stretches at home?

 Whatever it may be, find a form of exercise that suits your needs and schedule, then commit to it consistently.

 #3 Put It in Your Calendar